BitsInMyBlood/100-days-of-code/log.md

 **Today's Progress: Back to FCC "Build a survey" project

 **Thoughts:** Adding dropdown, radio buttons, completed the survey project!
 One major issue is, still, that styling.
 Specifically, the alignment and positioning of each element.
 Next project: Product Landing page.

+### Day 17 December 5, 2018

+**Today's Progress: Began "Product Landing Page" project

+**Thoughts:** I'm still annoyed at the alignment issues on the form, but for the sake of keeping my momentum going I'm moving on to the next project.
+Started the landing page.